 Operating over 5 years, across two phases (2016-2018 and 2018-2021), it directly led to the creation of 60 new community-owned pubs, which more than doubled the number of community pubs UK-wide.
 Furthermore, the programme has helped to develop a substantial pipeline of interested groups looking at community-ownership of their pub (not just in England), with Plunkett currently supporting over 200 groups working to achieve this.
 Community-owned pubs supported by the More than a Pub programme, raised over £14m in community shares to support their individual project ambitions which is a simply phenomenal success for community-led projects.

 In July, Power to Change published an independent report and evaluation of the MTAP programme.
 Having published their interim findings in 2019, their final evaluation offers an analysis of the opportunities and barriers that community groups encountered and an executive summary.
-Read their full report here.
+Read the final evaluation report here.

 What is clear from the evaluation report is that the community pubs supported by the MTAP programme – truly do offer and provide ‘more than a pub’ – lunch clubs for the elderly or isolated, food parcels during the pandemic, hot meals for schools, meeting places for charities, clubs and celebrations and helping their villages and local economy to thrive.
 Each project has looked to identify local needs and sought to use their premises as a hub to address these needs.